-Starting out as an illegal drinking quarter in the late 1940’s, the narrow side street quickly became a prime spot for cheap drinks, yakitori, and cabaret style hostess bars.
-Due to the lack of restroom facilities, patrons were known to wander off and relieve themselves on the nearby train tracks, and it did not take long for Piss Alley to earn its name.
-The area provided a social space for local residents who otherwise wouldn’t have been able to afford such luxuries as meat and alcohol in an impoverished, post-war economy.
+Starting out as an illegal drinking quarter in the late 1940s, this narrow side street quickly became a prime spot for cheap drinks, yakitori and cabaret-style hostess bars.
+Due to the lack of restroom facilities, patrons would wander off and relieve themselves on the nearby train tracks, and it didn’t take long for Piss Alley to earn its name.

-The atmosphere remained largely unchanged until 1999 when a fire tragically destroyed most of the restaurants and shops in the alley.
-Fortunately, the local government decided to rebuild the area exactly as it had been, preserving the “old Japan” vibe that had come to be cherished by locals and travelers alike.
-To this day, a visit to Piss Alley feels like stepping back into the Showa era.
+The atmosphere remained largely unchanged until 1999, when a fire destroyed most of the restaurants and shops in the alley.
+Fortunately, the local government decided to rebuild the area exactly as it had been before.
+Piss Alley Japan is the old Japan, and to this day, a visit feels like stepping back into the Shōwa era.

 Visitors are hit with the smell of barbecue smoke and charcoal the moment they step into the alley.
-Yakitori is king here, served by almost all of the restaurants in Piss Alley and nikomi, a thick, hearty stew made of beef tendon, intestines, and vegetables is a close second.
-Vegetarians are advised to eat something before arriving, as meatless options will be quite limited.
+Yakitori is king here, served by almost all the restaurants, while nikomi – a thick, hearty stew made of beef tendon, intestines and vegetables – is a close second.
+Vegetarians are advised to eat something before arriving, as options will be limited.

-A favorite among thrill seekers and food critics, Asadachi (literally, “Morning Wood”) offers some of the most outrageous menu items in Tokyo.
-Featuring frog sashimi, horse penis, pig testicles, grilled salamander, and other oddities, this is one experience not to be missed by travelers with an adventurous palate.
-The restaurant’s name is a nod to the various “stamina foods” on its menu, traditionally believed to boost sexual performance and prowess, amongst other things.
+A favourite with both thrill seekers and food critics, restaurant Asadachi (literally “morning wood”) offers some of the most intriguing dishes in Tokyo: frog sashimi, horse penis, pig testicles and grilled salamander are all on the menu at this little hole in the wall.
+The restaurant’s name is a nod to the desired effect of these so-called stamina foods, traditionally believed to boost sexual performance and prowess.